javiermolinar/ServiceBusCourse/MessagingCourse/HelloWorld.md

 In service bus the queue must exists prior to sending messages.
 On other implementations as RabbitMQ the queue is idempotent and it will be created if doesn't exists.

 When the code above finishes running, the channel and the connection will be disposed.
-That's it for our publisher.
+That's it for our sender.

 To execute it just type `dotnet run`